• Skip to main content

 Camping on Continental Divide Trail

 Whether trekking the trail for a few hours or a few days, some considerations must always be kept in mind.
-Arctic weather conditions typically lasts for nine months (September to May), which may make the adventure on the continental divide dangerous.
+Arctic weather conditions typically last for nine months (September to May), which may make the adventure on the continental divide dangerous.

 Fishing on Continental Divide Trail